 Climate change is the highest priority for most environmental and social justice non-government organisations in Australia.
 With a high level of community and political attention to the dangers of run-away climate change, the climate movement is growing rapidly in size and power.
 What kind of social movement will be necessary to bring about a climate-conscious society and avoid catastrophic climate change?
 How will this movement be built and sustained?
 What will it take?

-Our team initiated this action research project to:
+Our team initiated our Building the Climate Movement action research project in mid 2006 to:

 - strengthen the Australian climate movement